Hello World Awatis is becoming an interactive global travel map. Fill form on footer and Get early access.

 NYC Like You’ve Never Lived It

-New York City is not a destination where you go for sightseeing.
-The city will definitely change you.
+New York City is not a destination where you go just for sightseeing — the city will definitely change you.

-It’s no longer just about capturing selfies in Times Square.
-What excites people today are jazz concerts that spill out of brownstones in Harlem at 2 AM (and other unique experiences).
-Other unprecedented NYC 2025 experiences include a Dominican brunch in Washington Heights, rooftop film screenings in Brooklyn, and listening to spoken word poetry within a church with a history of resistance.
-NYC now is multifaceted, pulsating with life like never before, especially if you think you know this city, think again.
+It’s no longer about capturing selfies in Times Square.
+What excites travelers today are jazz concerts that spill out of brownstones in Harlem at 2 AM, or a Dominican brunch in Washington Heights.
+Picture rooftop film screenings in Brooklyn, or listening to spoken-word poetry inside a church with a history of resistance.

 Origin & Historical Background